-I thought I was a pretty good saver.
-I thought I knew exactly where my money went.
+I thought I was a pretty good saver, and I thought I knew exactly where my money went.

 But it’s only when I started tracking expenses that my financial life changed.

 Now I track my expenses every month.

 Once a new month starts, I sit down with a nice cup of tea, open my spreadsheet, and start tracking where my money went the month before.
 I download my bank statements, edits a few bits of information, categorize them, and compare them to the previous months.
 It takes me less than an hour these days.

 It’s incredible how something so simple can change your relationship with money.

 I realized how much this step helped me in my journey to financial freedom only a few years ago.

 Every time a friend asks me how to improve their finances, no matter if they want to get rid of debt or save a bit more, the first step I suggest to them is to take is always the same: tracking their expenses.

 And yes, this comes way before budgeting.
 I do, in fact, think that budgeting can be a bit boring.
 And if you tried budgeting in the past and gave up, you know exactly what I mean.